kmafeni04/norm/README.md

 ### norm.Schema.IndexOpts

-These are options used to customise the create of an index in a table, see (norm.Schema.create_index)[normschemacreate_index]
+These are options used to customise the creation of an index in a table, see [norm.Schema.create_index](#normschemacreate_index)

 ```lua
 local norm.Schema.IndexOpts = @record{